Review of He Is My Master (2005)

 TV animation series.
 Hebephilic risqué comedy, though more subtly so than Mahoromatic: Automatic Maiden (2001) or This Ugly Yet Beautiful World (2004).
 Like the latter, He Is My Master was co-produced with Shaft and directed by Saeki Shouji.

 Undeniably bad on many levels: Grotesquely bourgeois, horribly sexist, flat characters and boring sitcom writing.
 The main point of interest is the comic foolishness of pursuing these geeky dreams, centered on a stable straight man (girl).
 The T&A is thankfully limited, helping a desperate aficionado like myself entertain the fiction that it is not another This Ugly Yet Beautiful World.
-Based on a manga and fairly faithful to it: its makers are cast as gods.
+Based on a comic and fairly faithful to it: its makers are cast as gods.